Clem-Pat/Heart_attack_prediction/README.md

 <br>
 Here, we observe that even with different tree numbers and tree depths, none of the models converged.

+## Conclusion
 Finally we concluded that the dataset was too small to make any model converge:
 <br>
 <img src="/Resources/output7.png" alt="Models accuracy" width="600"/>
 <br>
+This means that we cannot predict the heart attack risk using the patient features.
+In the next version of this study, we will use data augmentation to do oversampling.
+And we will try to train models to predict heart attack

 ## Authors